5 Great Places To Go Skiing In Canada

 Lake Louise, Alberta

-Lake Louise in Alberta has peak elevation of 2,637 m, vertical of 1,000 m, a total area of 17 km² and receives an annual snowfall of 4.54 m.
+Lake Louise in Alberta has a peak elevation of 2,637 m, vertical of 1,000 m, a total area of 17 km² and receives an annual snowfall of 4.54 m.

 Lake Louise is perfect for beginners.
 Not everyone can manage slopes and speed which makes this place in Alberta a treasured destination for millions of families.